-“This is the only training offered in NC PA where an experienced, successful mentor helps you on a one-on-one basis from starting at the patterning board checking for gun fit, to learning about habitat, to learning about bird dogs, to finally going on a mentored hunt for grouse and woodcock,” says Rich Elliott, Leader of the Mentored Hunt Program for the Allegheny Chapter of the Ruffed Grouse Society.
+“This is the only training offered in NC Pennsylvania where an experienced, successful mentor helps you on a one-on-one basis from starting at the patterning board checking for gun fit, to learning about habitat, to learning about bird dogs, to finally going on a mentored hunt for upland birds,” says Rich Elliott, Co-Leader of the New Hunter Mentor Program for the Allegheny Chapter of the RGS.

-The Mentored Hunt Training is FREE to all participants.
-The only requirement is your time to spend with another experienced grouse hunter to learn the ropes.
+The training is FREE to all participants.
+The only requirement is your time to spend with another experienced bird hunter to learn the ropes.
 You must be able to qualify to purchase a Pennsylvania Hunting License OR be able to participate in a PGC Mentored Hunter category.
-If you do not yet drive and you need transportation, contact Rich Elliott to make arrangements with your mentor.
+Bring a bag lunch.

 The Ruffed Grouse Society was founded in 1961 to promote and increase awareness of young forest management and to maintain suitable habitat that supports healthy populations of ruffed grouse, woodcock, deer and many songbird species that depend on forest diversity to survive and prosper.